apigeek/architect/README.md

 ApiGeek-Architect is an automation and orchestration tool for software teams.

-Our high-levle design goals are to:
+Architect embeds an english language scripting language that eases various burdens during software development.

+Our mantra is:

 - Simplify
 - Standardise
 - Socialise

-We favour a Business Driven Development (BDD) approach to designing, deploying and governing software systems.
+We take a Business Driven Development (BDD) approach to designing, deploying and governing software systems.

+Task definitions are declarative - which makes them easy to read, write and re-use.

-Since features are written in english every stakeholder (including the CIO :-) can make sense of them.
+Since they are written in english - so every stakeholder (including the CIO :-) can make sense of them.

 [View the PDF introduction](docs/Intro.pdf).

 I want to automate myself
 =========================

-You write your process and governance requirements in a simplified english - called Gherkin.
+You write your process and governance requirements in a simplified dialect of english - called Gherkin.

 These "scenarios" contain executable english instructions - actions and assertions.